San Antonio

 Day 2: Breckenridge Park and the Museums

 Families can spend the whole day in the Breckenridge Park and Broadway area.
-Start the day outdoors then head to one of the museums in the area for an afternoon break.
-The San Antonio Zoo is tops for all ages along with the train and the Japanese Tea Gardens.
-For younger kids, the DoSuem is perfect for the afternoon while older kids should enjoy the Witte Museum and its dinosuars.
+Start the day outdoors, then head to one of the area’s museums for an afternoon break.
+The San Antonio Zoo, the train, and the Japanese Tea Gardens are tops for all ages.
+For younger kids, the DoSuem is perfect for the afternoon, while older kids should enjoy the Witte Museum and its dinosaurs.

 Breckenridge Park

-As an 343-acre park north of downtown, it is a top thing to do in San Antonio for kids.
-It houses the San Antonio Zoo, the Witte Museum and the Japanese Tea Gardens.
-There are several other museums in the area.
+As a 343-acre park north of downtown, it is a top thing to do in San Antonio for kids.
+The park houses the San Antonio Zoo, the Witte Museum, the Japanese Tea Gardens, and several other museums in the area.

 Located at 3700 N. St. Mary’s.
 Free to enter and attractions are extra.